HorgeJ/SQL-Studies/README.md

 ```

 ex: `SELECT email FROM users;`

-returns all items from the *email* column from the *users* table.
+retrieves all items from the *email* column from the *users* table.

     `SELECT first_name, last_name, address FROM customers;`
- returns all items from *multiple columns* from the *customers* table.
+ retrieves all items from *multiple columns* from the *customers* table.

  ## The **FROM** Statement